 FRED: They have already adapted billboards with multi-coloured backgrounds making it more difficult to apply one single colour.
 Furthermore, they came out with a silly billboard "Come on Aussie, come on" with the graffiti already printed on it.
-Initially it was altered to "come on Kiwi" then again to "come on India come on" Well I simply put 'while India starves' It's very encouraging to see people doing billboards.
+Initially it was altered to "come on Kiwi" then again to "come on India come on".
+Well I simply put "while India starves".
+SYD.
+UNI.
+UNIO It's very encouraging to see people doing SYD.
+UNI.

+billboards.
 All you need is a spray can.
-I don't do all of them, offcourse.
+I don't do all of them of course.
 I try to do about three a day.

 How can they win?
 Advertising people are probably brighter than average but I mean they can't produce an ad with words that we can't transform in some way.
 It's impossible.
 If we can't think of something immediately it's a spur to go and think of one.

 Q: What are your main targets?
 FRED: Cigarettes and alcohol.
 Q: Are you against all advertising or just certain types?

-FRED: No, I'm not, against billboards because they're a blight on the community.
+FRED: No, I'm not, I'm against billboards because they're a blight on the community.
 But I only attack the ones which are specifically unhealthy promotions.

-Q: What does B. U. G.A.
-UP stand for?
+Q: What does B.U.G.A.U.P. stand for?

 FRED: Billboards Utilising Graffitists Against Unhealthy Promotions.
 It's very important.
 The media is allegedly communication.
-But communication is composed of the word "commune" which means together.
+But communication is composed of the word "commune", which means together.
 There is no such thing as communication which is one-way.
 One-way communication is giving orders to people.
 Communication is two-way.
 Is advertising two-way?
 How can you answer back to a billboard?
 The only way is to physically add something to it.

-Q: So you're turning advertising in to a form of communication instead of a non-communication?
+Q: So you're turning advertising into a form of communication instead of a non-communication?

 FRED: And against itself.
 It's simply ordering people to do this and do that.
-In America the term is known as "engineering of consent"
+In America the term is known as "engineering of consent".
 Q: What do you mean by that?

-FRED: People think propaganda as something invented by the Nazis.
+FRED: People think of propaganda as something invented by the Nazis.
 In fact it was developed in World War I in America.
-After the war the Germans looked at the American success and Goebbels thought of a big propaganda machine.
-After the Second World War the Americans looked at the German successful techniques and developed them further.
+After the war the Germans look at the American success and Goebbels thought of a big propaganda machine.
+After the second help with heroin.